ARTHIST 2I03 Renaissance Art

 Policy on Missed Work, Extensions, and Late Penalties:

-LATE AND / OR MISSED WORK: It is the responsibility of each student to attend class, tests and exams and meet the requirements of the course.
+LATE AND / OR MISSED WORK: It is the responsibility of each student to attend class, tests and exams and meet the requirements of the coursework.
 Missed exams and late papers will automatically be assigned a grade of 0.
 Exceptions to this policy will only be made in the specific instances outlined below (see McMaster Student Absence Form), and only when met by approval from the Faculty/Program office and course instructor.
+It is advised that all students contact the instructor 24 hours in advance of any absence if possible.

 McMaster Student Absence Form (MSAF)